 Whether your hip pain comes from arthritis, post-surgical complications, ligament issues, or something else, relief is closer than you think.
 Dr. Jay M. Shah at SamWell Institute for Pain Management in Colonia, New Jersey, offers state-of-the-art treatments like PRP to relieve your pain without major surgery.
 Book your appointment using the online scheduling tool or by calling the office today.

 Hip pain can have a variety of causes, with some of the most common including:

 Patients who have hip surgery sometimes have post-surgery pain due to improper healing, scar tissue, or other damage.

 Hip pain isn’t always chronic, but in many cases it is.
 In general, if your hip pain doesn’t get better after a few days of rest, ice application, and over-the-counter pain relievers, it’s time to get help by calling SamWell Institute for Pain Management.

 Even if your hip pain tends to come and go, that doesn’t mean you should ignore the problem.
 Recurrent hip pain may indicate a problem with your joints (or another part of your body), and it’s best to address a chronic problem right away.

 It depends on your type of pain, how severe it is, and how it affects your mobility and life in general.
-Some of the possible treatment options at SamWell Institute for Pain Management include platelet-rich plasma therapy to restore damaged tissue, hip joint injections, and medication in some situations.
+Some of the possible treatment options at SamWell Institute for Pain Management to restore damaged tissue, hip joint injections, and medication in some situations.

 Hip pain may respond very well to natural treatment options like acupuncture, physical therapy, and cognitive behavioral therapy.
 Dr. Shah often recommends these types of noninvasive treatments as a complement to injections or other pain management solutions.